Ckaarraa/t3rn-Executor/README.md

-# T3rn Executor Node Setup Guide
+# T3rn Executor Setup Guide

 This guide provides step-by-step instructions on how to set up the T3rn Executor node on Ubuntu.
 Follow these instructions to configure and start your node.